promisedlandt/cookbook-gem_installation/README.md

 Currently, the prerequisites are hardcoded in libraries/gem_installation.rb

-While a solution utilizing a dependency resolver would be great, for now this is much better than nothing, and the LWRP interface is unlikely to change anyway.
+While a solution utilizing a dependency solver would be great, for now this is much better than nothing, and the LWRP interface is unlikely to change anyway.

 # Platforms